Edmund Mortimer (rebel): Capture by Owain Glyndŵr

 Both Edmund Mortimer and his brother-in-law Henry 'Hotspur' Percy fought for Henry IV against the Welsh rebel leader Owain Glyndŵr.
 However, at the Battle of Bryn Glas on 22 June 1402, Mortimer was defeated, allegedly because some of his Welsh forces defected, and he was taken prisoner.

 King Henry's suspicions were fuelled by rumours that Mortimer had fallen into captivity by his own design.
 He forbade the Percys to seek their kinsman's ransom, and by October 1402 began seizing Mortimer's estates, plate and jewels.
 Mortimer thereupon transferred his allegiance to Glyndŵr.
 On 30 November 1402, he married Glyndŵr's daughter Catrin, and on 13 December 1402 proclaimed in writing that he had joined Glyndŵr in his efforts to restore King Richard II to the throne, if alive, and if dead, to make his nephew Edmund Mortimer, 5th Earl of March, King of England.

 In the summer of 1403, the Percys rebelled and took up arms against the king.
 According to J. M. W. Bean, it is clear that the Percys were in collusion with Glyndŵr.
 Mortimer's brother-in-law Henry 'Hotspur' Percy and Hotspur's uncle, Thomas Percy, 1st Earl of Worcester, moved south with their army.
 However, Hotspur's father, Henry Percy, 1st Earl of Northumberland, was, for reasons never fully explained, slow to move south with his army.
 Hotspur and Worcester met Henry IV's forces at the Battle of Shrewsbury on 21 July 1403 without Northumberland's assistance.
 They were defeated; Hotspur was slain, and Worcester was executed two days later.

 The alliance of Glyndŵr and Edmund Mortimer with the Percys survived the setback at Shrewsbury.
 In February 1405, Glyndŵr, Mortimer, and Northumberland entered into the Tripartite Indenture, which proposed a threefold division of the kingdom.
 Mortimer was to have most of the south of England.
 This agreement was apparently connected to the attempted abduction of Mortimer's nephew Edmund in the same month and Northumberland's second rising in May 1405.

 However, after Shrewsbury, Glyndŵr's attacks on the king's forces were largely unsuccessful, and according to T. F. Tout, "Mortimer himself was reduced to great distress".
-He died in 1409, either during or shortly after the eight-month siege of Glyndŵr's stronghold of Harlech Castle by Henry IV's son, Henry, Prince of Wales.
+He died in 1409, either during or shortly after the eight-month siege of Glyndŵr's stronghold of Harlech Castle by Henry IV's son, Henry, Prince of Wales, where he was "killed in the fighting".

 Edmund Mortimer and his wife Catrin had one son, Lionel, and three daughters.
 After Mortimer's death, the king had Catrin and her daughters brought to London, where they were held in custody.
-In 1413 she and two of her daughters were buried at St Swithin, London Stone.
+In 1413, she and two of her daughters were buried at St Swithin, London Stone.